bkula94/jti-examples/helloworld/README.md

-# This basic JNI example calls c from java to print hello world.
+# Call C from Java to Print Hello World.
-This example differs only slightly from https://www.baeldung.com/jni.
+The example differs only slightly from https://www.baeldung.com/jni.
 It adds a makefile and uses c instead of c++.

 ### Dependencies
 * JAVA_HOME is set